httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 encrypted safely, including padding and overhead.
 However, if the record size is not a multiple of 16 octets, the total amount of data that can be safely encrypted is reduced because partial AES blocks are encrypted.
-The worst case is a record size of 19 octets, for which at most 74 terabytes of plaintext can be encrypted, of which at least two-thirds is padding.
+The worst case is a record size of 18 octets, for which at most 74 terabytes of plaintext can be encrypted, of which at least half is padding.

 ## Content Integrity